-If you want to create your very own playlist using Alexa, and fill it up with bangers as you hear them, you're in luck.
-Making and editing playlists is simple, and you can do it all with your voice.
+If you want to create your very own music playlist using Alexa, and fill it up with bangers as you hear them, you're in luck.
+Making and editing playlists with Alexa is simple, and you can do it all with your voice.

 There is a caveat, however.
-You can only do this using Amazon Music, as Spotify doesn't afford you that control using voice.
-Below, we'll walk you through how to create and edit your playlists with Alexa.
+You can only do this using Amazon Music, as Spotify doesn't afford you that control using voice - although there are IFTTT applets out there that can can add songs played by Alexa to a Spotify playlist.

 Read this: The best Alexa-enabled devices